Written by: Lisa Williams, PA Game Commission

 Conclusive Evidence that West Nile and Habitat Loss can Spell Disaster for Ruffed Grouse

 Republication with permission, the below article was originally written for the Pennsylvania Game Commission News publication.
-Written by PA Game Commission ruffed grouse biologist, Lisa Williams, and originally titled, “Ruffed Tumble – Changing Times for Grouse.”
+Written by Lisa Williams, PA Game Commission ruffed grouse biologist, Lisa Williams, and originally titled, “Ruffed Tumble – Changing Times for Grouse.”
 The article explores the most current research, understanding and impacts of West Nile Virus and Habitat on Ruffed Grouse in Pennsylvania.

 If I had to use one word to describe the grouse situation in Pennsylvania, it would be “change.”